 SALC Draft Minimum Deed Terms Available for Public Comment

-The public comment window will be open for 90 days.
-Please submit comments by November 6, 2019.
+The public comment window has been extended for two weeks.
+Please submit comments by November 20, 2019.

 Comments may be submitted via email to: